ISAITB/docs-tdl/source/constructs/index.rst

     :stub-columns: 1
     :header: "Name", "Required?", "Description"

-    @id, no, Used as the name of a ``map`` variable that will be used to store provided input (if no per-input assignment is provided).
-    @title, no, A short title to display for this step (default is "interact").
-Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
+    @collapsed, no, A boolean flag determining whether or not the step is displayed as initially collapsed (default is "false").
+See also :ref:`tdl-steps-common-collapsed`.
     @desc, no, A description for the user interaction to display to the user and to include in the test session log.
 Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
-    @with, no, The ID of the actor this interaction refers to.
-If not specified is is assumed to be the test case actor defined as the SUT.
-Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
+    @hidden, no, A boolean flag determining whether or not the step is displayed to users (default is "false").
+Note that within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
+See :ref:`tdl-steps-common-hidesteps` for further details.
+    @id, no, Used as the name of a ``map`` variable that will be used to store provided input (if no per-input assignment is provided).
     @inputTitle, no, A custom text to display as the title of the user input popup (default is "Server interaction").
 Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
     @stopOnError, no, A boolean flag determining whether the test session should end if this step fails (default is "false").
 See also :ref:`tdl-steps-common-stoponerror`.
+    @timeout, no, An optional timeout (in milliseconds) on the time to wait for the interaction to be completed.
+This is provided as a ``number`` or a variable reference.
-    @hidden, no, A boolean flag determining whether or not the step is displayed to users (default is "false").
-Note that within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
-See :ref:`tdl-steps-common-hidesteps` for further details.
+    @title, no, A short title to display for this step (default is "interact").
+Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
-    @collapsed, no, A boolean flag determining whether or not the step is displayed as initially collapsed (default is "false").
-See also :ref:`tdl-steps-common-collapsed`.
-    @timeout~ no~ An optional timeout (in milliseconds) on the time to wait for the interaction to be completed.
-This is provided as a ``number`` or a variable reference. documentation, no, Rich text content that provides further information on the current step. instruct, no, Zero or more elements to appear as instructions to the user. request, no, Zero or more information requests for the user.
+    @with, no, The ID of the actor this interaction refers to.
+If not specified is is assumed to be the test case actor defined as the SUT.
+Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`. documentation, no, Rich text content that provides further information on the current step. instruct, no, Zero or more elements to appear as instructions to the user. request, no, Zero or more information requests for the user.